gloairc/hooks-drum-machine/README.md

 - ~~currently unable to deploy to Heroku (need to replace that node module, but unable to do so for now)~~
 - Installing the `react-cache`package via `npm install` command has issues and prevents the app from running correctly locally.
 Resolved this by copying the files from the repo stated below (also see instructions).
 - Previously unable to deploy on Heroku due to an issue with the node module, `react-cache`.
 - This has been fixed as of 22/02/21.
-The following files were used from (this repo)[https://github.com/jaredpalmer/the-platform/tree/c1d20b31a49ab5df01f21448e2e6129ffd51a57e/example/vendor/react-cache]:
+The following files were used from [this repo](https://github.com/jaredpalmer/the-platform/tree/c1d20b31a49ab5df01f21448e2e6129ffd51a57e/example/vendor/react-cache):
   i. react-cache.development.js
   ii. react-cache.production.min.js